ministryofjustice/staff-device-logging-infrastructure/README.md

 <!-- These maps to different accounts -->
 <!-- Do we even need this section? -->

+This project is a log-shipping platform for the Ministry of Justice.

+## Architecture

 ![architecture](diagrams/architecture.png)
 [Source](diagrams/architecture.drawio)

 The current environments are: